 These users are not yet ready to buy but are aware they have a problem and know some potential solutions, even if that’s just at the brand level.
 They are yet to narrow down the options to a few choices.

 If you want to buy an item, you might search for it.
 As the user is ready to buy, they are likely to search for a highly specific keyword based on their research.
 Google will only show retailers or dealers when you could purchase the item.

 Transactional intent keywords also include “best price”, “discount”, “deal”.
-Optimising for the brand and product is a great first step.
-But you can also try to capitalise on offering the best price or a discount for that month.
+Optimizing for the brand and product is a great first step.
+But you can also try to capitalize on offering the best price or a discount for that month.
 Doing so can help you convert even more visitors to customers.

-How to optimise your content for search intent
+How to optimize your content to match the searcher’s intent

-By understanding the different types of search intent, you can optimise your website’s current pages and begin to plan a more comprehensive keyword plan.
+By understanding the different types of search intent, you can optimize your website’s current pages and begin to plan a more comprehensive keyword plan.

 If you only have product pages on your website, you make it harder for visitors to convert as they might have questions about how to best use your product or how it compares to the competition.

 Let’s say you make hand-poured soy wax candles that you sell online.
-You could optimise a product page for the keyword “buy Lavender soy candles” [transactional].
-You could then write a blog post that’s optimised for “how to use Lavender soy candles” [informational].
+You could optimize a product page for the keyword “buy Lavender soy candles” [transactional].
+You could then write an optimized blog post for “how to use Lavender soy candles” [informational].